AlinNast/CricketAndAnt1/README.md

  - What is a singleton and how to use it
  - How to implement a GarbageCollector
  - How to implement a GameController
- - How to add different game mechanics to gameO objects
+ - How to add different game mechanics to game objects
+ - Implementing soundFX in different ways
+ - Building a early demo to ask for feedback is important

 ### Challanges:
  - Writing the script for the story
  - Keeping motivation to continue the project while other ideas come to my mind
  - Having a summary for every major class or method
  - Learning the principles to write clean code with so many scripts
+ - Working on the game with another day job
+ - Having Build errors on the first build of the demo

 ### Galery: